 1) Use a digital scale instead measuring cups.

 When I worked a large convention hotel, we hired an amazing chef.
 The hotel didn’t have a digital scale to measure ingredients.
 The chef was shocked that we didn’t have one and he raced out to buy one.
 He said it’s impossible to have correct measurements without the scale and baked goods can taste off by just the smallest variation.
 When you use a measuring cup, the weight of ingredients you use can be off by up to 50%.
 Most recipes call for ingredients to be measured in cups or tablespoons; you can easily convert quantities with the internet.
 A digital scale is an inexpensive addition to add to any kitchen.
-Click on the pictures below for pricing:
+Here’s the digital scale I recently purchased: